Michigan Clean Diesel Program

 What is the Michigan Clean Diesel Program?

-The MiCDI is a group of government, industry, and nonprofit organizations working together to address diesel engine pollution in Michigan.
-The objectives of the MiCDI are to help the state of Michigan achieve improvements in the federal air quality standards for particulate matter and ozone by:
+The Michigan Clean Diesel Program brings together government, industry, and nonprofit organizations to address diesel engine pollution in Michigan.
+The objectives of the program are to help the state of Michigan achieve improvements in the federal air quality standards for particulate matter and ozone by:

 - Working with specific geographic areas and industry sectors of Michigan to identify where environmental improvements can be made through diesel emission reductions, including reasons for the emission reductions and major sources in the affected areas.

 - Encouraging the development and expansion of innovative technologies that can be used by these industry sectors as well as ways to implement diesel emission reductions at the local level.

 - Acting as a conduit to help identify funding opportunities and resources that can be used to implement diesel reduction technologies and strategies, and to provide resources for the application process.

 - Expanding awareness of the benefits of pollution prevention strategies that reduce diesel emissions.

 Funding for 2017 Clean Diesel Projects

 A Request for Proposal (RFP) for 2017 projects will be released later this year.
 If you would like to receive a notice when the RFP is released, please sign-up on our Grants and Loans list serve using the following link: https://admin.govdelivery.com/session/new.

 Funding for this grant opportunity comes from a state allocation of the federal Diesel Emissions Reduction Act (DERA) and the National Clean Diesel Campaign.